If you or someone else is in immediate danger call 000 for Police.

 Sexual misconduct includes: sexual assault, sexual harassment, sexual exploitation and intimidation, stalking, and relationship violence.

-Bond University takes very seriously its responsibility to protect students and staff from sexual misconduct.
+Bond University takes very seriously its responsibility to respond to sexual harm.

 If you choose to contact us for support please know: